-Figure 24: ENSO forecasts from various statistical and dynamical models for Nino 3.4 SST anomalies based on late February to early March initial conditions.
-All models call for either ENSO neutral or La Niña or conditions for August-October.
+Figure 24: ENSO forecasts from various statistical and dynamical models for Nino 3.4 SST anomalies based on late April to early May initial conditions.
+All models call for either ENSO neutral or La Niña conditions for August-October.
 The black arrow delineates the peak of the Atlantic hurricane season (August-October).
 Figure courtesy of the International Research Institute (IRI).

-The latest official forecast from NOAA strongly favors La Niña for August- October.
-NOAA is currently predicting an 82% chance of La Niña, a 17% chance of ENSO neutral conditions and a 1% chance of El Niño for the peak of the Atlantic hurricane season (Figure 25).
+The latest official forecast from NOAA favors La Niña for August-October.
+NOAA is currently predicting a 77% chance of La Niña, a 22% chance of ENSO neutral conditions and a 1% chance of El Niño for the peak of the Atlantic hurricane season (Figure 25).